George H. Smith: Career

 Smith wrote a weekly column on American libertarian and classical liberal thought for Libertarianism.org, a website operated by the Cato Institute.
 Smith presented his arguments in favor of non-political participation in his party dialogue "Neither Bullets Nor Ballots", considering it a practice of power through rhetoric; even though its activity is carried out by parties in favor of freedom and justice, since in his views every party exercises the coercive power of the state, whether it uses it or not, and always under political commitments.
 Mistrusting all political activity, he separated American libertarianism from partisanship.

 In November 1999, Smith wrote "In Defense of Rational Anarchism", where he argued that demarcations between the justice-enforcing government and the justice-violating gang was nowhere to be found in any existing organization claiming to be a government.
 He wrote: "Those familiar with its [i.e., 'consent' theory's] long history will understand that it has everywhere and always been used to defend and expand the absolute power of govern-ment."
 Ultimately, Smith argued that the "basic premise of anarchism" is that "true sovereignty resides in each individual, who has the right to assess the justice of a particular law, procedure or government".
 In 2000, Smith wrote Why Atheism?, which was published by Prometheus Books.

 His published works often dealt with such issues as capital punishment (which he opposed), anarcho-capitalism and philosophical anarchism, American libertarianism, religious toleration, and atheism.
 Among many figures, he wrote about Thomas Hobbes, John Locke, Ayn Rand, Herbert Spencer, and William Wollaston; he also wrote an introduction, fourteen pages long, to a collection of work by Lysander Spooner.
 (Note: For his introduction, see Smith, George H. (1992).
 "The Lysander Spooner Reader") From 2010 to 2020, he wrote around 300 essays on liberalism for Libertarianism.org, ranging from Aristotle and Thomas Aquinas to Adam Smith and the American Revolution to abolitionism.

 On December 31, 2007, Smith provided a humorous qualified endorsement of Republican Party candidate Ron Paul for American libertarian voters but also one that was consistent with his published writings on electoral politics.
 In 2013, Cambridge University Press published his book The System of Liberty: Themes in the History of Classical Liberalism, which was praised by The Structure of Liberty: Justice and the Rule of Law author Randy E. Barnett, Libertarianism: What Everyone Needs to Know author Jason Brennan, and Radicals for Capitalism author Brian Doherty.

+Philosophy

+Smith emphasized the importance of what he termed the "habit of reasonableness."
+In a 1976 lecture delivered to the Society of Separationists, he articulated the intellectual honesty he valued, stating: "one has nothing to fear and everything to gain, from the honest pursuit of truth."